sitespeedio/plugin-lighthouse/README.md

 The look at the docs on how you can send them: [https://www.sitespeed.io/documentation/sitespeed.io/metrics/#add-a-metric](https://www.sitespeed.io/documentation/sitespeed.io/metrics/#add-a-metric).

 ## Configuration

+Lighthouse use "provided" network throttling by default, meaning it will use the same one as sitespeed.io.

 You can pass config to Lighthouse using the `--lighthouse` CLI flag.
 Since this plugin using the Lighthouse node module and not the CLI, some options from the CLI API are not available.
 You can find a list of supported flags by checking out the [SharedFlagsSetting](https://github.com/GoogleChrome/lighthouse/blob/41bc409deddb44dd607d2606b7e57e1d239641a7/types/externs.d.ts) interface in the Lighthouse repository.

 You can extend the Lighthouse presets by adding the `extends` property.
 By default, `lighthouse:default` is asssumed, so it can be omited.
 There are two options available: